zgilkerson/azure-pipelines-agent/docs/design/byos.md

 Azure Pipelines will manage a set of build/release agents to the customer's specification, completely automated, in the customer's Azure subscription.
 BYOS will be in the middle of the cost vs. convenience spectrum between hosted and private.

+## State

+This is in the early design phase and we are looking for feedback in the PR (or as issues in the repo).

 ## Customer scenarios

 The theme throughout these scenarios is that the customer wants hosted elasticity but customization beyond what Hosted offers.